White Eared Jacamar

 After a scrumptious breakfast at the lodge, we set out for the Canopy Observation Tower built next to ancient and sky-kissing Kapok trees from where you can get a panoramic view of the Amazon jungle.
 Well a bit of hard work and sweating is required to reach those high towers, but it is worth all the effort, the view from the tower is simply beyond words.
 Some rare birds like vibrant Toucans, Blue and Yellow Macaws, and Tanagers that can’t be seen clearly from the forest floor can be viewed from a greater height.
 You can freeze these gorgeous birds with bright plumes in flight with your lenses.
 A memory that will live on forever!
 Here, you will not only get a bird’s eye view of the forests but some brilliant photo opportunities to create larger than life images.
 The entire morning right up to the lunch break was well spent creating an amazing portfolio of the endemic birds of this region.
 We paddled back to our lodge to refuel and refresh for the next part of the adventure.

 Following the jungle trail, we entered the deep and dark forest of Amazon surrounded by tropical plants and here we encountered the ubiquitous Rain frog, the Black and Yellow patterned frog, lizards, poisonous vipers, the very rare Golden Mantle Tamarin Monkey, Spider Monkey, Howler Monkey busy playing among themselves, endemic insects and the Giant Otter cooling off in the waters of Añangu Lake teeming with fish, its source of nourishment.
-We experimented with macro photography while shooting the tropical frogs, lizards and the tiny insects.
+We experimented with macro photography while shooting the tropical frogs, lizards, and tiny insects.
 What we really learned here is to frame the subject from different angles to get a very natural image with a great backdrop.

-Client Shooting a Yellow Headed Carcara
+Client Shooting a Yellow-Headed Carcara

-For us this photo tour wasn’t a digital detox as that was not the plan but the chlorophyll in the plants soothed our eyes, the fresh oxygen filled our lungs with pure air and the colorful raptors excited our senses beyond imagination, all a luxury for city dwellers like us.
+For us, this photo tour wasn’t a digital detox as that was not the plan but the chlorophyll in the plants soothed our eyes, the fresh oxygen-filled our lungs with pure air and the colorful raptors excited our senses beyond imagination, all a luxury for city dwellers like us.
 What more could we ask than experiencing the raw and pristine beauty of the Amazon forests with our own eyes, a story reserved for the posterity!